I. Program Adoption

 Program Administrator.
-The vice chancellor for finance and administration is designated with primary responsibility for oversight of the Program.
+The associate vice chancellor for finance is designated with primary responsibility for oversight of the Program.

 Identifying Information.
 Any name or number that may be used, alone or in conjunction with any other information, to identify a specific person, including: name, address, telephone number, social security number, date of birth, government-issued driver’s license or identification number, alien registration number, government passport number, employer or taxpayer identification number, student identification number, computer’s Internet Protocol address, or routing code.